privacy-scaling-explorations/semaphore-phase2-setup/README.md

 print(sha256_input.hex())
 ```

-### 5. Applying the public random value to the final contribution of phase 1
+### 5. Applying the public random value to the chosen challenge file of phase 1

 Using the `ppot_fix` branch of
 [phase2-bn254](https://github.com/kobigurk/phase2-bn254) (commit hash